 - American Restroom Association

-The squirts, trots, Montezuma's Revenge -- whatever you call it, diarrhea's a drag.
+The squirts, trots, Montezuma's Revenge—whatever you call it, diarrhea's a drag.
 Common travel wisdom is to let it run its course; plugging up the source with Imodium keeps the bad bacteria in and keeps you sicker for longer.
 E-coli, which lives in fecal matter and developing countries' tap water, is a major source of cramp-causing traveler's trots, as are bacteria Salmonella and parasite Giardia.
-Prevention ideas include not drinking the water, not eating the food, and generally engaging in total gustatory boredom.
+Prevention ideas include not drinking the tap water being careful of the food.

-If you get the runs, your best bet may be to drink, drink, drink (water!) and wash those little bugs on down the drain, or hole in the ground, depending on where you are.
+If you get the runs, your best bet may be to drink, drink, drink (bottled water!) and wash those little bugs away.

 Because diseases like dysentery spread through contact with infected feces, lack of handwashing by waiters and cooks is a common cause of many unpleasant maladies.
 Flies carry dysentery, so avoiding fly-festooned street food carts is easy enough.
 When eating street food, be sure to pick a cart with one of the longest queues—high turnover means fresh food and the locals wouldn't choose to eat anywhere that would make them sick.